bilgeadama/BurgerStation/README.md

 There are two type of roles , Customer and Administrator

-Customers can browse foods, view details, purchase foods, he/she must first register and then login to system. he/she can comments and replies on each food.
+Customers can browse foods, view details, purchase foods, he/she must first register and then login to system. he/she can comments and replies on each foodEntity.

 * Customer:
     * Login